vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

-The reporting case was ultimately also rejected as working group participants determined that even the simpler version of a proposed option was still too much bother to implement for two little perceived value.
+The reporting case was ultimately also rejected as working group participants determined that even the simpler version of a proposed option was still too much bother to implement for too little perceived value.

 # Security Considerations